jdoleary/Spellmasons/docs/TasksCurrent.md

 - WellaWeiss — Today at 3:11 AM Really liking the game as well, can definitely agree with those suggestions, I also wish the we could directly control summons
+- icecloud12: I think we need more spells that interupts enemies

 ## Notify people when languages get finalized: